oVirt/ovirt-site/source/release/3.5/testday.html.md

 ## What I should do

 *   If you already have the hardware, verify if it meets the hardware requirement, refer to information detail section below.
-*   Write down the configuration you used (HW, console, etc) and what you've tested in the [second test day report etherpad](http://etherpad.ovirt.org/p/3.5-testday-2) (previous is [first test day report etherpad](http://etherpad.ovirt.org/p/3.5-testday-1)).
+*   Write down the configuration you used (HW, console, etc) and what you've tested in the [third test day report etherpad](http://etherpad.ovirt.org/p/3.5-testday-3) (previous is [first test day report etherpad; [second test day report etherpad](http://etherpad.ovirt.org/p/3.5-testday-2)](http://etherpad.ovirt.org/p/3.5-testday-1)).
 *   Go ahead and [ install ovirt ](oVirt_3.5_TestDay#Installation_notes).
 *   Follow the documentation to setup your environment, and test drive the new features.
 *   Please remember we expect to see some issues, and anything you come up with will save you when you'll install final release.